BelenJM/supeRbaits/README.md

 ## What can supeRbaits help you with?
 This package was designed to help researchers/lab managers wanting to cary out capture sequencing experiments.
 The R-package supeRbaits, written in R and C++ and implemented in R, can help design your own set of baits from a genome sequence of your species of interest.

 Here we provide a quick overview of _supeRbaits_.
-For more details and a step-by-step guide on how to use _supeRbaits_ with some example datasets, visit the [Wiki](https://github.com/BelenJM/supeRbaits/wiki/Installation).
+For more details and a step-by-step guide on how to use _supeRbaits_ with some example datasets, visit the [Wiki](https://github.com/BelenJM/supeRbaits/wiki) and the [Tutorial](https://github.com/BelenJM/supeRbaits/wiki/Tutorial).

 ### Quick start:
 **Installation:**